 All off-campus and on-campus events must be approved by the Associate Dean for Student Affairs and Diversity.
-Please refer to the Office for Student Affairs and Diversity section below, or go to https://portal.vermontlaw.edu/VLS/Event-Planning/Pages/Welcome.aspx for further information on planning catered events.
+Please refer to the Office for Student Affairs and Diversity section below, or go to https://portal.vermontlaw.edu/VLS/Event-Planning/Pages/Events-Request-Form.aspx for further information on planning catered events.

-Composting
+• Composting

-VLS collaborates with Luna Blue Farm, a certified organic farm in South Royalton, and one of our local farmers, to compost the food waste on campus.
-All food in The Café and at events is compostable.
+VLS collaborates with Certified Organic, individual homestead and the local sustainable farm community to compost the food waste produced on campus.
+All food served in The Café and at catered events is compostable.
 Compost bins for food waste are located in The Café.
 Learn more about this effort from the Campus Greening Committee.